How to add digital signatures to PDFs using TypeScript

 Follow the prompts to provide information for the certificate, such as the Common Name (CN), organization, and location.
 These details will be embedded in the certificate.

-This command will display certificate details and shouldn’t produce any errors.
-It confirms that “cert.pem” is a PEM-encoded X.509 certificate.
+This command displays certificate details and confirms that cert.pem is a valid PEM-encoded X.509 certificate.
+Store these files securely, as they’re required for signing documents.

-For more information on adding a digital signature to a PDF using PSPDFKit, refer to our digital signatures guide.
+For more information on adding a digital signature to a PDF using Nutrient, refer to our digital signatures guide.

 npm install node-forge